ChadBowman/neatrader/README.md

 **This repo is no longer actively developed or maintained.** It was a way for me to experiment with my favorite machine learning algorithm and get some experience building a larger python project.
 I still think the underlying hypothesis is plausible in the limit of time and compute, but due to performance reasons I would rather use a modern machine learning framework, multiple neural networks for separate distinct tasks, and better high-level design.

 ## Hypothesis
 Instead of trying to predict the direction of the market like most traders, we can take a different approach by providing traders with opportunities to place bets.
-By using machine learning to identify situations where we have an edge, we can essentially become the "casino" and aim to outperform the market through many small, contra-bets.
+By using machine learning to manage risk, we can essentially become the "casino" and aim to outperform the market through many small, contra-bets.
 Paradoxically, if markets are efficient enough, we should not expect to do any better so a positive result would be surprising.

 Stock options are the perfect instrument for this experiment due to the market being two-sided and zero-sum.
 There is also a very distinct trade-off between probability of profit and payout, depending on what strikes and expirations are chosen.